Praxis (art collaborative): Museum of Non-Visible Art

 They produced numerous projects and artworks in between major shows, and in 2011 they launched their Museum of Non-Visible Art on Kickstarter with James Franco as a collaborator.

-The project was successful and drew international press including James Franco discussing the project on Jimmy Kimmel Live.
+The project was successfully funded and drew international press including James Franco discussing the project on Jimmy Kimmel Live.
 The reaction from the art community and the general public was mixed.
 In various press and blog pieces, the project was celebrated as a powerful project in the art world and also raised many questions about what art actually is, and why it becomes valuable.
-The Museum continues to this day and is currently looking for an architect to design the space.
-There is an international competition created by Praxis for a winning architect.

 Publications

 Currently, Praxis (Brainard Carey and Delia Bajo, also known as Delia Carey) are writing books and developing their museum of non-visible art.
 They have written two books published by Skyhorse in New York City, The Art of Hugging and The School of Wishing.